Aslam97/shadcn-minimal-tiptap/README.md

 ## Usage

-1. Copy the `minimal-tiptap` directory into your project.
+1. Copy the `minimal-tiptap` directory into your project
-2. Import and use the component in your React application:
+2. Implement the component in your React application:

 ```tsx
 import { useState } from 'react'